MicroSaaSFactory

 Access

-Use the same founder identity through signup and login so activation, billing, and recovery do not fork the workspace.
+Use the same founder identity through signup and login so validation, upgrade, and recovery stay attached.

 Open path